Frederick, Maryland, Workers’ Compensation Benefits for Correctional Officers

-If you were injured while working as a correctional officer in Gaithersburg, Maryland, contact the dedicated workers’ compensation attorneys at Berman, Sobin, Gross, Feldman & Darby LLP today.
-Our lawyers understand how important it is for you to recover benefits that can help support you and your family during a difficult time.
-Call us today at 301-670-7030 to speak with one of our dedicated Gaithersburg, Maryland workers’ compensation attorneys.
+Correctional officers, contact the dedicated Frederick, Maryland workers’ compensation attorneys at Berman, Sobin, Gross, Feldman & Darby LLP today to discuss your claim.
+Our experienced lawyers understand how important it is for you to recover the benefits you need to support yourself and your family in the wake of a work-related injury.
+Call us at 301-668-2100 for a consultation.